Welcome to the wonderful world of playdates and playmates!

 One little boy sweetly told me he, ‘liked my dust.’

 I have a loose rule that only one toy box gets raided at a time.
-Otherwise everything will be on the floor, broken and someone’s will stand on Lego Wolverine.
+Otherwise, everything will be on the floor, broken and someone’s will stand on Lego Wolverine.
+Have at least one planned activity, like this Stickibox car craft kit.
 Ask kids if they want the toilet before they start playing.
 They will literally hold it to busting, or beyond.
 Make sure they know where the toilet is to avoid weeing in the under the stairs cupboard.

 Do NOT serve broccoli for tea!

 You spent four years bribing your child to eat it by describing it as an ‘awesome mini tree’.
-Other infants will stare at you wide eyed and incredulous.
+Other infants will stare at you wide-eyed and incredulous.
 One little said, ‘I don’t eat this for daddy even when he gives me Smarties’.
 Legend.
 I stick with spaghetti, you can sneak in really small sliced up mushrooms, onions and carroty goodness.
-Always have pizza and ketchup on hand, it’s like catnip for kids.
+Always have child friendly pizza choices and ketchup on hand, it’s like catnip for kids.

 Put ornaments you like up high!
 Also, make sure there are no sharp edges in your lounge, they will wrestle.
 Scrapes will happen, don’t panic.
 Throw cushions will be pummelled.
 I try and find a balance between backing off letting them have fun and casually calming them down before complete hysteria takes over, usually with a well-timed offer of a drink.